artsy/hokusai/docs/hokusai_project_files.md

 Each Hokusai-managed project must have the following files:

-- `./hokusai/config.yml` - configuration for the project
+- `./hokusai/config.yml` - customizes Hokusai commands' behavior for the project
-- `./hokusai/build.yml` - base docker-compose file with definition on building the project's Docker image
+- `./hokusai/build.yml` - the base docker-compose spec for building the project's Docker image
-- `./hokusai/development.yml` - docker-compose file with definition on launching a local development stack
+- `./hokusai/development.yml` - the docker-compose spec on launching a local development stack
-- `./hokusai/test.yml` - docker-compose file with definition on launching a test stack
+- `./hokusai/test.yml` - the docker-compose spec on launching a test stack
-- `./hokusai/staging.yml` - Kubernetes spec for launching the project's resources in the Staging environment
+- `./hokusai/staging.yml` - the Kubernetes spec for launching the project's Staging resources
-- `./hokusai/production.yml` - Kubernetes spec for launching the project's resources in the Production environment
+- `./hokusai/production.yml` - the Kubernetes spec for launching the project's Production resources

-These files are meant to be modified on a per-project basis.
+There are samples of these files in [templates directory](../hokusai/templates/hokusai), which you can customize to suit your project.

-The following sections describe these files in detail.
+Most of these files can be [bootstrapped using `hokusai setup` command](./Command_Reference.md#setting-up-a-project).

 ## The files

 ### config.yml

-The configuration variables defined in this file allows you to customize Hokusai commands' behavior for a particular project.
-The variables supported are:
+The variables defined in this file are used to customize Hokusai commands' behavior for a particular project.
+The following variables are supported:

 - `hokusai-required-version`: <string> (optional) - A [PEP-440 version specifier string](https://www.python.org/dev/peps/pep-0440/#version-specifiers).
 Hokusai will raise an error when running commands if its current version does not satisfy these version specifications.
 For example: `~=0.5`, `==0.5.1`, `>=0.4.0,<0.4.6`, `!=0.1.*` are all valid version specifier strings
 - `project-name`: <string> (required) - The project name